Job search requires you to gather information about people, companies and industry trends. So here’s how to ask for an informational meeting.

 Resumes = Junk Mail

-I am always dismayed when I hear people focus on the resume and cover letter as a means of creating interest.
-What is the success rate of sending spam or direct mail?
+I am always dismayed when I hear job seekers blindly sending a resume as a way to create interest.
+What is the success rate of sending direct mail?
 0-3%.

 When you hear people suggest you should make contact with people inside a company, the question inevitably is “HOW?”